amadeuio/google-keep-clone/README.md

-# Google Keep – From Scratch

-A fast, minimal Google Keep-inspired notes app.
-Features a custom masonry grid with smooth drag & drop built from scratch with TypeScript & CSS.
+# Zeronotes

+A minimalist notes app with custom drag-and-drop masonry layout built from scratch.
+Clean UI, smooth interactions, zero dependencies.

+> **Live demo with persistent storage coming soon.** This version runs entirely in your browser.

 <br>